zirman/suspenders-js/README.md

 ## Intro

 Anyone who has written a large amount of asynchronous code in JavaScript is familiar with callback hell.
+Callback hell can be mitigated through the use of JavaScript generators (aka coroutine).
-Coroutines flatten those callbacks into what looks like normal synchronous code.
-Coroutines are special JavaScript generators that suspend whenever it would block waiting for a result.
-When an result is ready, it resumes the coroutine where it left off.
-Unlike Promises or Async/Await, coroutines can be stopped at any time.
-Coroutines are guarenteed to run their cleanup logic inside of finally blocks when they are cancelled.
-This ensures that resources are not leaked when a coroutine is canceled.
+Coroutines are implemented using JavaScript generators that suspend whenever there is an asynchronous operation.
+When the asynchronous operation resolves, the coroutine is resumed where it was suspended with the result.
+Unlike Promises or Async/Await, coroutines can be halted at any time.
+Coroutines are guaranteed to run their cleanup logic inside finally blocks when they are cancelled.
+This ensures that resources are not leaked.

 Coroutines allow for more efficient resource management through cancellation.
-For example if a database connection is opened in a coroutine's `try` block and closed in the `finally` block, it is guarenteed that the db connection is closed regardless of if the coroutine completes or is canceled.
+For example if a database connection is opened in a coroutine's `try` block and closed in the `finally` block, it is guaranteed that the db connection is closed regardless of if the coroutine completes or is canceled.
 This is because all `finally` blocks are run automatically when a coroutine is canceled.

 ## Why another async programming library?